The Philosophy of Freedom: Historical context

 While a student in Vienna, Steiner attended some of the lectures of Franz Brentano, an important precursor of the phenomenological movement in philosophy (see School of Brentano).
-Like the later phenomenologists, Steiner was seeking a way to solve the subject–object problem.
+Like the later phenomenologists, Steiner sought a way to resolve the subject-object problem.
 Steiner's approach to freedom was also in part inspired by Schiller's On the Aesthetic Education of Man and a response to the scientific works of Goethe, whom Steiner believed had not focused sufficiently on the role of thinking in developing inner freedom.

 Steiner was also deeply affected as a young man by Kant's argument in the Critique of Pure Reason that we cannot know things as they are in themselves, and he devotes a long chapter of The Philosophy of Freedom, "Are there Limits to Knowledge?", to a refutation of this view, arguing that there are in principle no limits to knowledge.
-This claim is important to freedom, because for Steiner freedom involves knowing the real basis of our actions.
+This claim is important to freedom because, for Steiner, freedom involves knowing the real basis of our actions.
 If this basis cannot be known, then freedom is not possible.
-Steiner's argument in favour of freedom also responds to determinists such as Spinoza, for whom human action is just as much determined as anything else in the necessity that governs nature as a whole.
+Steiner's argument in favor of freedom also responds to determinists such as Spinoza, for whom human action is just as much determined as anything else in the necessity that governs nature as a whole.